 Fundamental Forecast for the US Dollar: Neutral

-- According to the IG Client Sentiment Index, the US Dollar has a mixed bias heading into late-October.
+- According to the IG Client Sentiment Index, the US Dollar has a bullish bias heading into the middle of October.

 US Dollar Week in Review